xerpi/vita-linux-loader/README.md

 ## Instructions

-You will need a compiled Linux kernel image (placed at `ux0:/linux/zImage`) and the corresponding DTB file (placed at `ux0:/linux/vita.dtb`).
+You will need a compiled Linux kernel image (build instructions [here](https://gist.github.com/xerpi/5c60ce951caf263fcafffb48562fe50f)), which has to be placed at `ux0:/linux/zImage`, and the corresponding DTB file, which has to be placed at `ux0:/linux/vita.dtb`.

 ## Debugging